DavesCodeMusings/home-automation/README.md

 > Work in Progress

 # Home Assistant, ESPHome, Nginx, and Docker
 A lot of people run Home Assistant for their home automation system.
 Quite a few of those people try to avoid "the cloud" and use only locally controlled devices.
 But I don't think a lot of folks run their Home Assistant in Docker containers.
+Or if they do, they're pretty low key about it.

 That's what this repository is for.
 It's a place where I share my configurations for Home Assistant, running in Docker containers, and avoiding cloud connections.
 My focus is on minimalism and avoiding cloud connected devices.
 However, minimalism does not mean a lack of features.
 It is simply a careful consideration features and the effort required to maintain them.

 This HOWTO also takes a minimalist approach, focusing on the specifics of running these services together in Docker containers as a Docker Compose project, and leaving the details of OS setup and some service configuration to established, external documentation sources.